-Insync Vs Mysteron was a nineties project that saw three British musicians collaborating on various occasions, including the album “Android Architect” (1997) and a few EPs on their own 10th Planet imprint, as well as on the labels such as Plink Plonk, Peacefrog, Fat Cat.
+Insync Vs Mysteron was a nineties project that saw three British musicians collaborating on various occasions.
+Their works included the album “Android Architect” (1997) and a few EPs on their own 10th Planet imprint, as well as releases on labels like Plink Plonk, Peacefrog, Fat Cat.